polterguy/lizzie/docs/introduction.md

 // Invoking our function.
 foo("Thomas", 44)
 ```

-**Notice** how we perform string concatenating above, by using the `add` function.
-Most functions in Lizzie will just as happily accept any object type as input,
-and try its best to intelligently use that input, to perform what it believes
-the caller wants to do.
-Adding two strings together is hence one of those things
-you can use the `add` function to, even though it's probably more useful for adding
-numbers together.

 Yet again, when you declare a function, all arguments you want to handle inside
 of your functions, you must always declare with an `@` sign in front of the argument's